-There are blues on the ceiling of the 'rock room' this morning emanating from a heavy live performance by the Paul Butterfield Blues Band shuffling like a sexy street walker from my stereo speakers.
-Hailing from the Fillmore West on September 30th 1966, this concert finds the band in the midst of their most revolutionary period, shortly after the release their influential LP 'East-West.
-The Butterfield Blues Band not was only leading the way with their introduction of 'Indian' influence and expanded improvisational movements to rock music, but they were also a mature blues band featuring a 'mixed' line up of race, almost unheard of for the time.
-The San Fransisco bands often looked to the "BBB" for inspiration and the groups importance cannot be understated, and is reflected in the improvisational attitude of bands like the Grateful Dead, Jefferson Airplane, and Moby Grape to name a few, who looked to guitar god in the making Mike Bloomfield for direction.
+There are blues on the ceiling of the rock room this morning emanating from a early live performance by the Paul Butterfield Blues Band.
+Shuffling like a sexy street walker from my stereo speakers, the band struts it stuff.
+Hailing from the Fillmore Auditorium on September 30th 1966, this concert finds the band in the midst of their most revolutionary period, shortly after the release their influential LP ‘East-West.
+The Butterfield Blues Band not was only leading the way with their introduction of exotic influence and expanded improvisational movements to rock music, but they were also a mature blues band featuring a mixed line up of race, almost unheard of for the time.
+The San Fransisco bands often looked to the “BBB” for inspiration and the groups importance cannot be understated, and is reflected in the improvisational attitude of bands like the Grateful Dead, Jefferson Airplane, and Moby Grape to name a few, who looked to guitar god in the making Mike Bloomfield for direction.
 The expansion and development of cracking open songs and letting the contents fall where they may can be traced to the Butterfield Blues Band and their ballroom performances.

 The concert opens earnestly on the fuzzy bounce of Bishop’s guitar, presenting a ‘Droppin Out’ that had not yet been unreleased on LP.
 ‘Droppin Out’ has that rotund Butterfield band ‘sound’, but contains a fluttering melody that is helplessly 1960’s.
 Bloomfield immediately comes out swinging with a stringy chorused solo that contrasts the spiked backing by Bishop and the rhythm section.
 The song concludes amongst a wash of feedback and squealing microphones quickly.
 A quick and fitting opener.